 On October 18, 2020, the Company's Board of Directors approved a \$500 million share repurchase program.
 The purpose of the share repurchase program is to both offset dilution from the issuance of shares to Brookfield and to institute a regular cash return program for shareholders.
-We started the buyback program on October 30, 2020 and entered into an accelerated share repurchase (ASR) agreement with Citibank, N.A. on November 30, 2020.
-As of May 6, 2021, we have repurchased approximately 6.1 million shares of our common stock at an average price of \$27.66 per common share.
+On July 1, 2021, we completed our share-repurchase of 9.1 million shares since starting our buyback in the fourth quarter of last year, which fully offset the impact of shares issued to Brookfield.
+The buyback included the repurchase of 3 million shares in the second quarter for \$95.1 million.
+As of August 6, 2021, we have repurchased approximately 9.1 million shares of our common stock at an average price of \$29.04 per common share.